SKY Brasil: History

 In May 2009, Sky Brazil launched its first ten HDTV channels in 1080i resolution (with the exception of ESPN HD (today ESPN+), which broadcasts in 720p).
 Currently, Sky Brazil has 57 channels in HDTV in total (note: Sex Zone HD is optional).

-In 2016, Sky Brazil has reached more than 5.3 million subscribers, ranking as second in number of subscribers in Brazil.
+In 2016, Sky Brazil reached more than 5.3 million subscribers, ranking as second in number of subscribers in Brazil.

 In 2022, Grupo Globo divested their 7% stake in SKY Brasil, making Vrio their full 100% owner.